Cancel anytime

 Leadership and Structure

 Josh Weinstein serves as the CEO.
-The organizational structure is based on a brand portfolio model, with each brand operating somewhat independently under the Carnival Corporation umbrella.
+The organizational structure comprises a portfolio of cruise brands operating independently under the Carnival Corporation umbrella.
+Each brand has its own management team, reporting up to the corporate level.

 Top Products and Market Share